 The majority of the buyers of this product have been happy with their purchase, stating that the machine is able to both vacuum and blow leaves as necessary.
 At just 10 amps, this model does not contain the power of some of the other larger models on the market, but it does seem to be able to get the job done for smaller projects.
 Unless you need the extra power for a specific reason, you will likely be satisfied with the performance of this affordable option.

-There is a long list of compliments which have been left in favor of this heavy duty unit over the years.
-The ease of starting this machine – something that can be difficult on some gas powered leaf chipper/mulcher models – is one of the common traits that is cited as a positive from previous buyers.
+There is a long list of compliments that have been left in favor of this heavy-duty unit over the years.
+The ease of starting this machine – something that can be difficult on some gas-powered leaf chipper/mulcher models – is one of the common traits that is cited as a positive from previous buyers.
 One point to think about before you purchase this vacuum is whether you may be better off with a backpack model should you opt for a gas engine.
 Although this unit is not particularly heavy, it may be difficult to operate as a handheld gas engine leaf blower after a period of time.
 Those with large yards may want to look into a backpack, but others should be happy with their purchase of the Tanaka.

 Another handheld corded electric model, this one comes from the brand Worx.
 At 12 amps, this leaf vacuum is more powerful than some of the other best electric leaf blower units on the market today.
 Of course, since it is electric, you don’t have to deal with some of the drawbacks of a gas engine, such as the noise and the smell.
 Designed to be used with just one hand, this vacuum can reach air speeds up to 210 MPH when it is being used as a blower.
 If you are planning on mulching the leaves into your yard down to a manageable portable size, this leaf mulcher machine is up to that task as well.